Energy use by sector

 Transport

-In 2022, the transport sector consumed 56 TWh of energy.
-This includes all domestic transport.
-Road transport accounts for 70 percent of the energy use.
-Coastal transport accounts for 20 percent, aviation 7 percent, and rail transport 3 percent.
-Fossil fuels are the dominant energy source in the sector.
-The use of electricity is increasing.
-In the coming years, significant growth in electricity consumption is expected due to the electrification of vehicles and ferries.
+Energy consumption in the transport sector was 53 TWh in 2024.
+This includes all domestic transport activities.
+Road transport accounts for the majority of the sector’s energy use—about 70 percent.
+Domestic maritime transport accounts for 22 percent, domestic aviation eight percent, and rail transport two percent.
+Fossil fuels still make up the largest share of energy use in the transport sector.
+However, electricity use is increasing, and strong growth is expected in the coming years due to the electrification of vehicles and ferries.

-In 1990, the total energy use in the transport sector was about 40 TWh.
+In 1990, the total energy use in the transport sector was around 40 TWh.
 Between 1990 and 2022, energy use in road transport increased by just over 40 percent.
-In the maritime sector, there has been a slight increase over the same period.
-Aviation has had a steady consumption since the turn of the millennium, except for 2020 and 2021 due to the coronavirus pandemic.
+The maritime sector has seen a slight increase over the same period.
+Air traffic has had a relatively stable consumption level since the early 2000s, with the exception of 2020 and 2021 when activity was lower due to the COVID-19 pandemic.

-Electrification is also ongoing in coastal transport and the fishing sector.
-Several new ferries with electric propulsion are being ordered, while hybrid solutions are installed in older ships.
-Charging infrastructure is also being established in ports, including onshore power for larger ships.
-For long-distance ships the development towards zero emissions is slow.
-Yet, hydrogen and ammonia are identified as important future energy carriers for phasing out fossil fuels in this segment.
+Electrification is also underway in coastal transport and fisheries.
+More new ferries are being ordered with electric propulsion; there are examples of electric express boats, and hybrid solutions are being installed in older vessels.
+Charging infrastructure is also being developed in ports, including shore power for larger ships.
+For larger, long-distance vessels, the transition to zero emissions is progressing slowly, but hydrogen and ammonia are emerging as important energy carriers for phasing out fossil fuels in the future.